gradle/gradle/design-docs/dependency-management.md

         .withArtifacts(JvmLibrary, JvmLibrarySourcesArtifact, JvmLibraryJavadocArtifact)
         .execute()
     def libraries = artifactResult.getComponents(JvmLibrary)

-### Implementation

-- Add `ArtifactResolutionQuery.forComponents(Configuration)`, performs graph resolution and artifact resolution in a single step.
-- Add `Configuration.incoming.getArtifactResolutionResult()` produces an `ArtifactResolutionResult` for the configuration, with 'compile' usage.
-- Move `ComponentArtifactIdentifier` onto the public API, and return that from new method `ArtifactResult.getId()`
-- Add `ResolvedComponentArtifactsResult.getArtifacts()` that returns the set of all `ArtifactResult` instances for a component.
-- Add convenience methods to `ArtifactResolutionResult`:
-    - `getArtifacts()` returns the set of all `ArtifactResult` instances for all resolved components.
-    - `getArtifactFiles()` returns the set of files associated with `ResolvedArtifactResult` instances for all resolved components.

-### Test cases

-- Can query a configuration consisting of project and external components.
-- Can query those artifacts that could not be resolved or downloaded.
-- more TBD

 ## Story: Access the ivy and maven metadata artifacts via the Artifact Query API